-This Data Protection Policy applies to the personal data held by John Scottus Secondary School (JSS) and is protected by the Data Protection Acts 1988 and 2003 and is updated to be fully GDPR compliant.
+This Data Protection Policy applies to the personal data held by John Scottus Secondary School (JSS) and is fully compliant with the "General Data Protection Regulation" or "GDPR".
 The policy applies to all JSS staff, the board of management, parents/guardians, students, suppliers and others (including prospective or potential students and their parents/guardians, and applicants for staff positions within JSS) insofar as the measures under the policy relate to them.
 Data will be stored securely, so that confidential information is protected in compliance with relevant legislation.
 This policy sets out the manner in which personal data and sensitive personal data will be protected by JSS.